Review of Wikibuy – Possibly the EASIEST way to save money shopping online

-Here’s our review of Wikibuy from Capital One.
-It’s a price comparison tool for online shopping.
+Here’s our review of Wikibuy — a price comparison tool for online shopping.

 Wikibuy has a website, but honestly there’s no need to use it.
 The real magic comes from the Wikibuy browser add-on.
-As you search for products, it AUTOMATICALLY searches tons of other websites, and gives you a nudge if it finds a better price.
+As you search for products, it AUTOMATICALLY searches thousands of websites, and gives you a nudge if it finds a better price, if one is available.
 It’s not clunky, it doesn’t shove ads down your throat, it’s super minimalist.
 And it’s completely free.

 First create a Wikibuy profile.
 I just headed to the Wikibuy website and was immediately prompted to open an account.
 I clicked “Continue with Google“, and it registered my email address.

-For Wikibuy to find the best deal for you, it wants to know your shipping information, and also if you are an Amazon Prime member.
+For Wikibuy to find better deals for you, it wants to know your shipping information, and also if you are an Amazon Prime member.
 That way it doesn’t lead you astray by directing you to a seemingly lower price.

 The Wikibuy extension is the true miracle of this platform.
 It’s available on multiple browsers, too, including Chrome, Edge, and Firefox.
 It stays with you as you research and view products, and alerts you when it finds a lower price.
-You WANT the extension:
+Trust me, you want the extension:

-Here’s an example of installing the Chrome extension.
+Here’s an example of adding the extension to Chrome.

 As you hop around the internet, Wikibuy will keep you informed if it detects you can save money.
 It performs this in multiple ways.